 If you are feeling apprehensive about travelling solo, sometimes taking a tour for part or all of your trip can give you the confidence you need before going it alone.
 In my twenty-plus years of solo travelling I have tried and tested many tour companies and G Adventures remains one of my favourite solo female-friendly companies.

-If you are looking for a tour but are unsure who to travel with, read my G Adventures review to see if they are right for you.
+If you are looking for a tour but are unsure who to travel with, read my G Adventures review below to see if they are right for you.
 Although my review is based on my South American tour with them, G Adventures offers tours worldwide.
-Click to the section that you need or read through the whole review.
+Click to the section that you need or read through the whole review to help you decide.

 - Positives and Negatives of Taking a Tour

 - Who Are These Adventures For?